ckarnell/thread-tracker/README.md

 - **`tt-list`** prints the open checklist items (those that still contain `- [ ]`).
 - **`tt-done N`** converts the Nth open item to `- [x]` so you can keep a history of what was completed.
+- **`tt-combo`** shows open threads, allows you to close or open a new one, allows you to open a link to a thread if applicable.
 - **`tjob` shell helper** (see [`shell/tjob.zsh`](shell/tjob.zsh)) wraps a long-running command, logging it to the threads file before execution.
 - Optional [Alfred workflow](alfred/create_workflow.md) so you can trigger `tt-add`